NikaBabuna/ODE_Lab/docs/project_layers.md

 ## Role

-Defines the concrete system that must be built before expansion begins.
+Defines the concrete system that must be built within the doctrine.

-This layer translates vision into a minimal structural design.
+This layer translates abstract vision into a minimal structural reality.

 ## Documents

-- Core Specification
+* Core Specification

+## Responsibilities

+Defines:

+* The minimal nucleus of the system
+* Required core capabilities
+* What must exist before expansion begins
+* What is explicitly excluded from the core
+* Criteria for core completion

 ## Characteristics

-- Stable once defined
+* Stable once defined
-- Defines architectural boundaries of the foundation
+* Rarely modified
-- Must comply with Layer 1
+* Must comply with Doctrine (Layer 1)

-## Answers

-- What must exist before expansion?
-- What is the minimal nucleus of the system?
-- What capabilities are required in the foundation?
+## Purpose in the System

+This layer defines the foundation around which all future expansion occurs.
+It ensures that development has a clear structural target.

 ---

-# Layer 3 — Execution Strategy (Phase I Only)
+# Layer 3 — Operational Strategy

 ## Role

-Defines how the core system will be constructed.

-This layer exists only during Phase I (Foundation).
+Defines how development operates within each evolution phase.

+This layer translates high-level evolution into concrete operating rules.

 ## Documents

-- Core Roadmap
-- Core Progress Tracker
+* Operational Strategy
+* Feature Implementation Protocol (Phase III)

+## Responsibilities

+Defines:

+* How work is conducted in each phase
+* Rules of engagement during development
+* How features are selected and implemented
+* How transitions between phases occur
+* How expansion is controlled

+## Phase Behavior

+Phase I — Foundation
+Strict roadmap-driven construction.

+Phase II — Stabilization
+Formal refinement and cleanup.

+Phase III — Controlled Expansion
+Backlog-driven, single-feature iterative development.

 ## Characteristics

-- Temporary
-- Ordered and milestone-driven
-- Removed or archived after core completion
+* Stable and procedural
+* Applies throughout project life
-- Must comply with Layers 1 and 2
+* Must comply with Layers 1 and 2

-## Answers

-- In what sequence is the core built?
-- What are the milestones?
-- What is the current progress?
+## Purpose in the System

+This layer ensures disciplined movement through phases and prevents chaos during expansion.

 ---

-# Layer 4 — Daily Execution
+# Layer 4 — Execution

 ## Role

-Defines immediate work and operational tasks.
+Defines structured execution within a phase.

+This layer contains concrete plans and progress tracking.

+## Documents

+During Phase I:

+* Core Roadmap
+* Core Progress Tracker

+During Phase III:

+* Feature backlog

+## Responsibilities

+Defines:

+* Sequence of work
+* Milestones
+* Current progress
+* Feature queue (Phase III)

+## Characteristics

+* Changes as work progresses
+* Exists only to support execution
+* Archived or replaced when phase changes

+## Purpose in the System

-This layer represents active implementation.
+This layer turns strategy into actionable structure.
+It provides direction without redefining doctrine or architecture.

+---

+# Layer 5 — Daily Implementation

+## Role

+Represents active engineering work.

+This is the operational surface where coding occurs.

 ## Artifacts

-- Task lists
+* Task lists
-- Scratch notes
+* Scratch notes
-- Temporary design notes
+* Temporary design notes
-- Experimental code
+* Experimental code

 ## Characteristics

-- Continuously changing
+* Continuously changing
-- Ephemeral
+* Ephemeral
-- Lowest abstraction
+* Lowest level of abstraction
-- Constrained by all higher layers
+* Constrained by all higher layers

-## Answers

-- What am I building right now?
-- What is the next small step?
+## Purpose in the System

+This layer converts structured plans into working software.

+It is flexible and adaptive but must remain aligned with all higher layers.

 ---

-# Layer Interaction Rules
+# Interaction Rules

 1. Lower layers must never contradict higher layers.
 2. Higher layers must not micromanage lower layers.
-3. Changes to Layer 1 require deliberate reconsideration.
-4. Layer 3 is temporary and ends after core completion.
-5. Layer 4 is allowed to be flexible and adaptive.
+3. Each document must belong clearly to one layer.
+4. Structural decisions belong in higher layers.
+5. Implementation decisions belong in lower layers.

 ---

-# Abstraction Flow
+# Flow of Control

-Foundational Doctrine
+Doctrine
-    ↓
+→ defines environment and limits

 System Definition
-    ↓
+→ defines the core system

+Operational Strategy
+→ defines how development proceeds

-Execution Strategy
+Execution
-    ↓
+→ defines current plan and sequence

-Daily Execution
+Daily Implementation
+→ produces working code

-Decisions must move downward through this hierarchy.
+All decisions must flow downward through this structure.

 ---

 # Stability Model

 Layer 1 — Almost never changes
-Layer 2 — Changes rarely
+Layer 2 — Rarely changes
-Layer 3 — Exists only during core construction
+Layer 3 — Stable procedural rules
+Layer 4 — Changes per phase
-Layer 4 — Changes constantly
+Layer 5 — Changes constantly

-This separation preserves structural clarity and prevents chaos.
+This separation preserves clarity and prevents structural drift.

+---

+# Final Principle

+Clarity at higher layers enables freedom at lower layers.

+The purpose of this layered system is to allow disciplined construction of the core and controlled expansion afterward without confusion or structural decay.